jrburke/blade/README.md

 ---------------------------
 object.verb is normally more readable, but global namespace pollution, including modifying native prototypes, is not scalable.
 So blade uses the blade function, blade() to allow you to call the library functions as object.verb():

-    blade("<h2>${name}</h2>").template({
+    blade('<h2>${name}</h2>').template({
-        name: "First Point"
+        name: 'First Point'
     });

 blade() wraps its argument in an object that defines all the methods available from blade, and normally the methods are chainable.
-You can get the original object back by using the "o" property:
+You can get the original object back by using the 'o' property:

     require(
-        ["blade", "blade/node", "blade/attr", "blade/style"],
+        ['blade', 'blade/node', 'blade/attr', 'blade/style'],
         function (b, node, attr, style) {
-            b("div") //Wraps the string "div" in the blade methods .node()  //Converts the string to a node.
-The internal object is a node now instead of the "div" string.
+            b('div') //Wraps the string 'div' in the blade methods .node()  //Converts the string to a node.
+The internal object is a node now instead of the 'div' string.
-              .attr("id", "main") //expects a DOM node, so converts "div" to be a new div node, then sets the id to "of" for the div node.
+              .attr('id', 'main') //expects a DOM node, so converts 'div' to be a new div node, then sets the id to 'of' for the div node.
-              .style("display", "none") //set the display style to none to hide it.
+              .style('display', 'none') //set the display style to none to hide it.
               .place(_.body()) //append the node to the document body.
               .o //gives back the raw DOM node.
         }